TradingLabXYZ/Docs/Marketing/FirstCompetition.md

   - Show btc price
 - Landing page show number of partecipants
 - Alert PLEASE CONNECT YOUR WALLET
-- Fetch preiction when user is connected
+- Fetch submission when user is connected
-- Prediction can not be modifed from Trade Section but only deleted
 - How to adapt database to accept predictions?
-  - Trade table needs to be upgraded with a flag (if TRUE disable edititing)
   - A proper table to store all the submissions
   - A proper table to monitor marketing effort (or using matomo instead?)
 - Create logo of competition, it will be useful also on the Trade section
+- Create more coinmarketcap API tokens to fetch data more frequentely

 ## ADVERTISING